scottishgovernment/economicactionplan.mygov.scot/pages/investment/5-transport-infrastructure.md

 ## Key points:

 - Deliver the second Strategic Transport Projects Review by 2020
-- The final section of the Aberdeen Western Peripheral Route opened to traffic on 19 February 2019.
+- The final section of the Aberdeen Western Peripheral Route opened to traffic on 19 February 2019
 - Continue the A9 and A96 dualling programmes and construction of the £30 million A77 Maybole bypass
+- Continuing to grow and develop electric vehicle charging infrastructure
+- Decarbonising the Scottish public sector transport fleet

 Since 2007, we have supported our transport systems with over £20 billion investment across trunk roads, rail, buses, ferries and air services as well as active travel, including delivery of the iconic £1.35 billion Queensferry Crossing and the M8/M73/M74 Motorway Improvements projects.

-The second Strategic Transport Projects Review (STPR2) is being undertaken alongside with the review of the National Transport Strategy (NTS).
+The second Strategic Transport Projects Review (STPR2) is being undertaken alongside the review of the National Transport Strategy (NTS).
 This will help deliver the vision, themes and outcomes for transport set out in the strategy to determine our future transport investment priorities over the next two decades.
 The STPR2 focuses on both national and regional issues, and will deliver transport priorities though close working and consultation with stakeholders and analysis of data and evidence.
 The review will gather evidence across all types of transport for both passengers and freight and will look at a number of areas including how to better maintain and make base use of existing assets and what new capacity is needed.

 We are making good progress in the delivery of the A9 Dualling Programme.
 The first section is now complete and the second is under construction.
 Design work on the remaining nine sections is well underway and we are currently reviewing procurement options to bring forward the remainder of the programme.
 We have allocated a spend of £1bn per year for supporting public transport, providing people with access to jobs and services.